deputat1k/web-lab-5/README.md

+## 📘 Description
 This project demonstrates the implementation of Object-Oriented Programming (OOP) principles in JavaScript.

 It includes several classes such as Book, User, Librarian, Reader, Loan, and Library, which together simulate a simple library management system.

 The project shows practical use of: